Gunnar Staalesen: Career

 After Staalesen failed to sell a collection of poems and a novel as a teenager, he published his first novel, Times of Innocence, in 1969.
 He published three additional novels, including the first two books in a series of crime novels starring two Bergen police officers, before he introduced Varg Veum in 1977 in the novel “Bukken til havresekken.”

 Staalesen was inspired to create Veum, a social worker turned private detective, as an experiment in placing the classic detective archetype of American literature in modern-day Bergen.
 Veum was particularly influenced by Raymond Chandler’s Philip Marlowe, Ross Macdonald’s Lew Archer and Dashiell Hammett's Sam Spade.
 Staalesen was also inspired by the juxtaposition of crime fiction and social realism in the Martin Beck series published from 1965 to 1976 by Swedish writers Maj Sjöwall and Per Wahlöö.
 Veum’s physical appearance is almost never mentioned in the books, but Staalesen chose the character’s name to emphasize the private eye’s lone wolf status in society.
 In the Old Norse language, the phrase “Varg Veum” translates literally to “wolf in a sanctuary,” meaning a person that is made an outlaw.

 Staalesen’s crime novels frequently examine social injustices illuminated by Veum through his detective work.
 The series has been praised for its intricate plots, atmospheric evocation of the Norwegian settings and clever interpretations of the classic detective novel form, leading some reviewers to call Staalesen “the godfather of Norwegian noir.”

 In 1997, Staalesen stepped away from crime fiction and published three historical novels examining Bergen across the 20th century.
 Staalesen considers the Bergen Trilogy to be his best work.
 Varg Veum makes an appearance in the third novel of the trilogy.
-Staalesen has written a standalone sequel to the Bergen Trilogy, titled "2020 Post Festum," that was published on 15 October 2021.
+Staalesen has written a standalone sequel to the Bergen Trilogy, titled "2020 Post Festum," which was published on 15 October 2021.

 Staalesen’s novels have been adapted for cinema, television, radio and the stage.
 Twelve films based on the Veum series were made between 2007 and 2012, all starring Trond Espen Seim.